mikeroyal/Windows-11-Guide/Glossary.md

 [Visual Studio](https://visualstudio.microsoft.com/) is an integrated development environment from Microsoft.
 It's used to develop computer programs including websites, web apps, web services and mobile apps.

 [ViVe](https://github.com/thebookisclosed/ViVe) is a C# library you can use to make your own programs that interact with Windows 10/11's A/B feature mechanism.

+[Vulkan](https://vulkan.org/) is a low-overhead graphics and compute API for high-efficiency, cross-platform access to GPUs.

 W